FabioRosado/100DaysOfCode/log.md

 ### Day 9: January 12, 2018 (NLTK and Book: Mastering Python)
 ##### Played around with NLTK, fixed opsdroid PR, read chapter 4 of Mastering Python

-**Today's Progress**: Catch up with my growing list of unlisten episodes of my podcasts.
+**Today's Progress**: Catch up with my growing list of unlisted episodes of my podcasts.
 Read chapter 4 of Mastering Python, played with NLTK and worked on opsdroid PR.

 **Thoughts:**  I spent a lot of time trying to make unit tests passing when mocking the `asyncio.sleep()` function.
-I've also did a lot of reading and that makes me feel that today wasn't as productive as it should been.
+I've also done a lot of reading and that makes me feel that today wasn't as productive as it should be.

 ### Day 10: January 13, 2018 (NLTK, opsdroid PR and new skill)
 ##### Played around with NLTK again, worked on opsdroid PR, created skill-words for opsdroid